 Moreover, the 1890 Program will continue to pursue external funding to supplement programmatic areas as well as develop a marketing strategy for the family life unit.
 Mentor/Internship/Volunteer programs for students will be on-going.
-External and internal collaborations/partnerships, especially with SC State University's faculty and 1890 Researchers will be sustained and further developed.
+External and internal collaborations/partnerships, especially with SC State University's faculty and 1890 Researchers, will be sustained and further developed.

-Documentation for 1890 Facility Grant Funds continue to be submitted and requested to revitalize Camp Harry Daniels.
-Programs to be provided at the facility will include community leadership training, residential facilities, nutrition/health activities, the establishment of an 1890 Research Farm Demonstration Laboratory, etc. The increased utilization of paraprofessional support staff in the counties will reduce some of the programming responsibilities of county directors and provide a method of shared governance between 1890 and the communities served by the organization.
+The 1890 Facilities Grant Funds requests continue to be submitted and approval sought to revitalize Camp Harry E. Daniels and renovate the 1890 Extension Annex.
+The Camp Daniels facility will include community leadership training, residential facilities, nutrition/health activities, the establishment of an 1890 research farm demonstration laboratory, etc. The Extension Annex will be renovated to house administration and program staff.
+The building will be equipped with modern up-to-date equipment and amenities.
+The increased utilization of paraprofessional support staff in the counties will reduce some of the programming responsibilities of county directors and provide a method of shared goverenance between 1890 and the communities served by the organization.
 All of the aforementioned projections will be delivered in accordance to the Plan of Work delivery system.

-During the 2011-2012 reporting period, programmatic delivery was provided according to the five national goals defined by NIFA.
+The programmatic delivery of 1890 Research and Extension activities was provided according to the five national goals defined by NIFA.
 Increased efforts were provided to incorporate the priority areas into the mainstream of programs and activities.
-1890 Research increased the number of projects for the priority area of Childhood Obesity.
 The agency continued to solicit stakeholder input from around the State.
-As Chairman of the State-Wide Joint Extension Advisory Council, Mr. Kevin Gadsden (SC State University) served his final term.
-Of the forty-two seats on the Advisory Board, eight of the seats belong to South Carolina State University 1890 Program.
-The Joint Extension Advisory Council Meetings are being rotated between the two universities (SC State University and Clemson).
-The 2011 Joint Plan of Work Report was submitted for another successful year.
-The one year (FY 2017) Plan of Work Update was also submitted and approved.
+The Joint Extension Advisory Council Meetings continue to be rotated between the two universities (SC State University and Clemson).
+Of the forty-two seats on the Advisory Board, eight of the seats belong to the South Carolina State University 1890 Program.
+The 2012 Joint Plan of Work Report was submitted for another successful year.
+The one year Plan of Work Update (FY 2014 - 2018) was also submitted and approved.